preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/tenant-settings/settings/metrics/index.rst.txt

 Metrics settings
 =================

-These settings are available in Omnia 6.5 and later.

 Here you can edit the settings for some metrics.
 Firstly, you can decide what will be considered underused:

 .. image:: metrics-settings-underused.png